RUTH BORCHARD PRIZE EXHIBITION

 Liam Dickinson, Gareth Reid and I joined in the National Portrait Gallery for one final sitting.
 We all three tried with effort to keep our esteemed sitter, Sir Tom Courtenay, to stay seated and still for the duration of his portrait!

 Each of us presented to the jury both our painting of Tom as well as a commissioned piece.
 I had the honor of meeting and painting percussionist Evelyn Glennie for the Royal Academy of Music in London.
 If you haven't seen Evelyn play, I suggest you do.
 She is amazingly physical, often barefoot, and as much an instrument as the ones she is playing.
-You will know that you have rarely been witness to such mastery.
 The painting of Evelyn is to be hung in the instruction rooms for the percussion students, and so I chose an inward looking pose, one that I hope each student in the room will know in themselves.

 Having seen our commissions and our final portrait of the day, the jury selected a worthy winner in Gareth Reid!